Anna Austen Lefroy

 Anna Lefroy (née Jane Anna Elizabeth Austen; 1793–1872) was the niece of Jane Austen by her eldest brother James Austen, and a contributor to her life-history via the so-called Lefroy MS.

-A keen if amateur writer herself, Anna was the recipient of the most revealing of Austen's letters on literary matters.
+As a writer, Anna received many of Austen's letters regarding literary matters.

 Life

-Known in family tradition as a naughty child, Anna became a lively, outgoing and changeable adolescent – "quite an Anna with variations" as her Aunt put it (startled by the unexpected cropping of her niece's hair).
+Known in the family as a naughty child, Anna became a lively, outgoing adolescent.
+Her aunt described her as "quite an Anna with variations", in reference to the unexpected cropping of Anna's hair.

 At the age of twenty, Anna became engaged to a family connection, Benjamin Lefroy, and despite family opposition the pair were married in 1814.
 The marriage seems to have been a successful one, and by 1817 the pair had two young daughters, and Anna was apparently pregnant again: "Poor Animal, she will be worn out before she is thirty", wrote her aunt.
-The couple had seven children in all, before Anna was widowed in 1829.
+The couple had a total of seven children before Anna was widowed in 1829.